Before submitting, please read the detailed instructions below.

 There are no practical limitations concerning illustrations; monochrome or color are equally acceptable.
 Figures should be prepared in a digital format, .JPG, minimum 300 dpi.
 This will insure the highest rate of conversion.
 Do not send us your images as .TIFF files, or as anything other than .JPG files.

 If using figures that are already published elsewhere, it is the authors’ responsibility and not the Journal’s to request copyright, as WATER does not hold copyright to any published manuscripts in its journal.
 The copyright then remains with the authors.

-Short video sequences may be included as appendices: please consult the Managing Editor at email@example.com in such cases.
+Short video sequences may be included as appendices: please email email@example.com in such cases.

 Please follow the detailed stylistic instructions given below.
 If the format does not conform to these instructions, papers will be returned unread.